SeaGL/organization/meetings/2025/20250317-cross-comm.md

 - NAME: sign-off
 -->

-- Robin: SCaLE is fun, here early easy to do things for SeaGL, people are actually accomidating
-- Alfredo: wish I could goto SCaLE, happy to be here and getting traction on big todo list
-- Angel: very tired, added bunch of items to todo list
-- Sen: the horrors persist, yet so do I. Continue to fight with Matrix, admire everybodys patience with me, happy to be in charge of something and get more involved, happy to see everybody
-- Kim: exciting to get some work done, happy to be here, thanks for everyone for being here, see y'all at next meeting
-- AJ: great to see you all, excited about stuff happening right now, excited to be getting food, feel little bad for not quite paying attention, but did just get form webhook notifications working in windmill
-- Salt: <3 y'all

 ### Check that everyone is connected to everything (Calendar, Mailinglist, Matrix, Nextcloud, GitHub)

 ### Check that we have note taker(s) for next meeting

 ## Meeting adjourned!